ASF

 expanding the determinant along the first column, so and is controllable ([kalman-rank-c]).
 Dually, is built from , the first row of , and , the first row of , giving

 expanding along the first row, so and is observable ([kalman-rank-o]).
-Both determinants nonzero means both Gramians , by the equivalence already established in [kalman-rank-c] and [kalman-rank-o]: Section 14's promise of a third compartment carrying its own controllability and observability certificate is discharged without solving either Lyapunov equation by hand.
-Section 21 confirms the observability half of this conclusion by an entirely different route, reading it directly off 's sparsity pattern as a graph ([structural-observability]), before any of these numbers are fixed.
+Both determinants nonzero means both Gramians , by the equivalence already established in [kalman-rank-c] and [kalman-rank-o]: Section II.7's promise of a third compartment carrying its own controllability and observability certificate is discharged without solving either Lyapunov equation by hand.
+Section IV.2 confirms the observability half of this conclusion by an entirely different route, reading it directly off 's sparsity pattern as a graph ([structural-observability]), before any of these numbers are fixed.

 Network diagram of the three-compartment TMDD model

-20. The question
+IV.1.
+The question

-Section 19 added a third compartment and it paid for itself: the bound complex carried its own controllability and observability certificate, both Gramians came back positive definite, and Section 14's promise of a coordinate that earns its place was discharged.
-A real QSP model does not stop at three coordinates; it reaches dozens, as each mechanism a modeller believes in becomes one more state (Section 0's Anchor 2).
+Section III.5 added a third compartment and it paid for itself: the bound complex carried its own controllability and observability certificate, both Gramians came back positive definite, and Section II.7's promise of a coordinate that earns its place was discharged.
+A real QSP model does not stop at three coordinates; it reaches dozens, as each mechanism a modeller believes in becomes one more state (the introduction's Anchor 2).
 The question this Part exists to answer is what happens to the certificate as that count grows.
 Each new compartment either adds real dynamical structure, a direction the single sampled trajectory can actually resolve, or it adds only a direction the data cannot separate from ones already present, inflating the state without adding anything an assay could ever see.
-We call the second outcome compartment overload, and the rest of Part IV builds the machinery that tells the two apart at a scale where [kalman-rank-o]'s determinant is no longer a thing one reads off by hand, then runs it on a family of networks grown from Section 19's until the overload appears.
+We call the second outcome compartment overload, and the rest of Part IV builds the machinery that tells the two apart at a scale where [kalman-rank-o]'s determinant is no longer a thing one reads off by hand, then runs it on a family of networks grown from Section III.5's until the overload appears.

-21. Structural observability, applied
+IV.2.
+Structural observability, applied

-Before any Gramian is formed, Section 7's combinatorial test can be run on the wiring diagram alone, and it is the correct first screen precisely because it costs no numerics: a network that fails it is unobservable for every choice of rate constants, so there is no point solving a Lyapunov equation for one.
-We run it on Section 19's network, whose graph is read straight off the sparsity pattern of [eq:qsp-k3-matrices].
+Before any Gramian is formed, Section I.7's combinatorial test can be run on the wiring diagram alone, and it is the correct first screen precisely because it costs no numerics: a network that fails it is unobservable for every choice of rate constants, so there is no point solving a Lyapunov equation for one.
+We run it on Section III.5's network, whose graph is read straight off the sparsity pattern of [eq:qsp-k3-matrices].

 Example (Lin's test on the k=3 TMDD network).

 The nonzero off-diagonal entries of in [eq:qsp-k3-matrices] are , giving the directed edges , (from , each free entry reading as the edge ), , and ; the single sensor adds the edge .
-This is exactly the bidirectional network drawn in Section 19's figure, now read as the graph of a structured pair ([structural-observability]).
+This is exactly the bidirectional network drawn in Section III.5's figure, now read as the graph of a structured pair ([structural-observability]).

 Output connectivity. is direct; and route both peripheral coordinates back to the sensor through the central compartment they each feed.
 Every state vertex reaches the output, so condition 1 holds.